-Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available: August 2007
+Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available:

-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+1-Aug-08

-G1 Undergraduate full-time tuition, r and room and board for a full-time to semester or 45 quarter hours for insumber of credits).
-A full academic to June; usually equated to two sent one-four plan.
-Room and board is of meal plan.
-Required fees include of tuition (e.g., registration, health, or a use). undergraduate student f stitutions that derive and year refers to the period nesters, two trimesters, defined as double occup nly charges that all full-t or the FULL 2007-2008 hual tuition by multiplying dof time generally extenthree quarters, or the perancy and 19 meals per time students must pay the perancy and 19 meals per time students must pay the perancy and 19 meals per time students must pay the perancy and 19 meals per time students must pay the perancy and 19 meals per time students must pay the perancy and 19 meals perancy a academic year (30 g credit hour cost by ding from September eriod covered by a fourweek or the maximum hat are not included in
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

-C 4 First-Year Undergraduates 1

-G1 DDIVATE INICITE ITIONIC First-Year Undergraduates 4
+G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: 4
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

-G1 NONRESIDENT ALIENS †
+G1 NONRESIDENT ALIENS

-٠. Tuition:
+Tuition:

-Tulion. +

 G1 REQUIRED FEES:

-Gı REQUIRED FEES. +

-C 4 ROOM AND BOARD: +
+G1 ROOM AND BOARD:

-G1

-(on-campus) + 4
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) 1
+(on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-r T 7
+~ s

-G1 Comprehensive tuition and room ar ' •
+G1 Comprehensive tuition and room and

-college cannot provide separate tui tion and room and
+college cannot provide separate tuiti on and room and

-board fees):]
+board fees):

 G1 Other:

-G2 Minimum Maximum
+G2 Minimum Maximu

-CDS-G Page 16

-G2 Number of credits per term a studen t can take for the

-stated full-time tuition
+G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-V NI-

-G3 De tritier and for a very house of a t d / a. a. a. a. b. a. a. a. a.
-Yes No

-G3 Do tuition and fees vary by year of s tudy (e.g., sopnomore,

-junior, senior)?

-Tree tree to the tree tree tree tree tree tree tree

-G4 If tuition and fees vary by undergrad uate instructional progra am, describe briefly:
+G4 If tuition and fees vary by undergraduate instructional program, describe briefly:

-○E Dravide the estimated expenses for a tunical full time under araduata atudanti

-G5 G5 Provide the estimated expenses for a typicai iuli-time under I Commuters Commuters
+G5 Provide the estimated expenses for a typical full-time undergraduate student:

-GJ Residents (living at home) (not living at home)
+G5 Residents Commuters (living at home) Commuters (not living at home)

-G5 Books and supplies (living at nome) (not living at nome)
+G5 Books and supplies

 G5 Room only

 G5 Board only

+G5 Room and board total (if your

+college cannot provide separate

+room and board figures for

+commuters not living at home):

 G5 Transportation

 G5 Other expenses

-G6 Undergraduate per-credit-hour charge ges (tuition only)
+G6 Undergraduate per-credit-hour charges (tuition only)

 G6 PRIVATE INSTITUTIONS:

 G6 PUBLIC INSTITUTIONS

 In-district:

 G6 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G6 PUBLIC INSTITUTIONS

 Out-of-state:

 G6 NONRESIDENT ALIENS:

-CDS-G Page 17